 NICHES was able to purchase this property from Doug and Judy Knudson in December 2003 thanks to the financial support from the Roy Whistler Foundation, Gerda Kohnke, Jim Ahlrichs, and the Eli Lilly Clinton Labs employee organization!

-Formerly home of Helmut and Gerda Kohnke family summer cottage, this beautiful piece of forest in Warren County came into the hands of a conservation-minded family in 1949.
+Formerly home of Helmut and Gerda Kohnke's family summer cottage, this beautiful piece of forest in Warren County came into the hands of the conservation-minded family in 1949.
 The Kohnke’s intent was to use it as a retreat from town, as well as a place to enjoy the sights and sounds of nature.
 Much of the sandy bottomland was planted in pine, fir, and spruce with the aim of selling Christmas trees.

 Helmut and Gerda Kohnke built a small cabin on this land and Gerda fondly remembers her family using the swimming hole in Little Pine Creek where friends and neighbors cooled off and learned to swim.
 Bonfires fed by dead wood provided coals for many cookouts.
 The ridge above the west side of the creek was their own devil’s backbone and hikes along this ridge led to the “Grand Canyon” where icicles hung thick and long in winter.
 When Christmas trees matured, friends were invited out to the valley to cut their own.
 Those December weekends would often turn into family outings including sledding, hiking, and warming up around the woodstove in the cabin.